SqLait/SqLait/README.md

 - French.

 This is a centralized place for all my work.
-All my code (from now on) will be published under the BSD-Clause 3 license.
+All my code (from now on) will be published under the BSD-3 Clause license.
 Meaning you can use my code to do whatever your heart desires.

 Here are some stats that may interest you: